ElementsProject/lightning/doc/REPRODUCIBLE.md

   - Distribution Version: 22.04
   - Codename: jammy

-Depending on your host OS release you migh not have `debootstrap` manifests for versions newer than your host OS.
+Depending on your host OS release you might not have `debootstrap` manifests for versions newer than your host OS.
 Due to this we run the `debootstrap` commands in a container of the latest version itself: